tjgillis/sdk-ios/README.markdown

 1. (optional) Unless you are already using SBJSON, also add the following to your project:
     * JSON directory.
   If your project is already using SBJSON, then you may continue to use those classes or exchange them for the classes included with this SDK.
 Multiple copies of these classes in the same project may cause errors at compile time.
-1. (optional) Unless you are already using OpenUDID, also add the following to your project:
-     * OpenUDID directory.
-  If your project is already using OpenUDID, then you may continue to use those classes or exchange them for the classes included with this SDK.
-Multiple copies of these classes in the same project may cause errors at compile time.
 1. Ensure the following frameworks are included with your project.
 Add any missing frameworks in the Build Phases tab for your application's target:
     * UIKit.framework
     * Foundation.framework